Tarunchintada/github-access-reporter/README.md

 ---

-### 2. Configure GitHub Token
+## 2. Configure GitHub Token

 The application requires a **GitHub Personal Access Token** to authenticate with the GitHub API.

-Generate a token from GitHub:
+Generate a token from:

 ```
 GitHub → Settings → Developer Settings → Personal Access Tokens